vasilyl1/social-network-api/README.md

 Step 6: OTIONAL: You can use seeding of the database with AI bot.
 If seeding is not used, the data can be easily populated with the API use of the system - for that please refer to API Description part of this reference.
 Seeding with AI bot - please navigage to Seeding with AI part below for instructions.

-Step 6: he contact information for questions is provided below for the reference

 ## Usage

 Please refer to the video below which demonstrates the use of API (Insomnia tool has been used to correctly demonstrate GET, POST, PUT and DELETE requests):